If you want to play a game that wants nothing else but to milk your money then look no further than this game.

 So, being a small game with a big name behind it, it must be doing its best to do the Harry Potter series justice, right?
-Actually, it’s quite the opposite.
+It’s quite the opposite.
 I don’t think any product has more potential to damage the brand more than this completely unremarkable blunder of a “game” – and considering that The Cursed Child is a thing, that’s saying something.

 Hogwarts Mystery takes place at a point in time that the series hasn’t yet explored: immediately after the murder of Harry’s parents and Voldemort’s temporary death.
 Naturally, this leaves plenty of wiggle room, as the setting and the story don’t have to be constrained by the existing material.

 And what did the writers do with this opportunity?
 Absolutely nothing.
-Hogwarts is pretty much exactly the same as it is during Harry’s stay at Hogwarts.
+Hogwarts is pretty much exactly the same as it was during Harry’s stay at Hogwarts.
 Sure, they managed to squeeze in a few recognizable characters like Tonks and Bill Weasley, but they serve no purpose other than capitalizing on the fans’ nostalgia.

-Aside from our customizable player character, the rest of the cast are pretty much just walking stereotypes of their own respective houses and you will not find them to be intriguing in the least.
+Aside from our customizable player character, the rest of the cast are pretty much just walking stereotypes of their own respective houses, and you will not find them to be intriguing in the least.